Emad-H/Physical-Verification-using-SKY130/README.md

 7. S key can be used to select layers
 8. Typing the ```what``` command in the magic console gives information on the selected layer
 9. ; key can be used to type commands in the magic console without moving between windows, until the Enter key is pressed
+10. I key can be used to select a device, and M key is used to move them

 The purple layer "metal1" below shall be most used to connect devices in further lab experiments.